jito-foundation/restaking/docs/concepts/vault_program.md

 Assets are considered staked iff:

-- The AVS has opted-in to the operator
+- The NCN has opted-in to the operator
-- The operator has opted-in to the AVS
+- The operator has opted-in to the NCN
 - The operator has opted-in to the vault
 - The vault has opted-in to the operator
-- The vault has opted-in to the AVS
+- The vault has opted-in to the NCN
-- The AVS has opted-in to the vault
+- The NCN has opted-in to the vault
 - The Vault is delegated to that operator

 When assets are staked and the following conditions are met, the vault can be slashed by a given slasher:

-- The AVS has opted in to a slasher for the given vault.
+- The NCN has opted in to a slasher for the given vault.
-- The vault has agreed to the conditions set by the AVS for slashing the vault.
+- The vault has agreed to the conditions set by the NCN for slashing the vault.

 ![img.png](../assets/staked_venn_diagram.png)